mikimer/LoRa/README.md

 ### Get mote Device ID

-If you're using a NorAm mote from the IoT Studio, then it will come pre-loaded with the device ID and firmware to operate on the Senet network.
+If you're using a NorAm mote from the IoT Studio, then skip this step since your mote comes pre-loaded with the device ID and firmware to operate on the Senet network.

 If you purchased a NorAm mote, then you will need to use the [Senet NoRam Mote Network Coverage Test Tool on ARM mbed](https://developer.mbed.org/teams/Senet/code/Senet-NAMote/).
 To build the program click “Import Library” to add a copy of the source code  to your developer workspace.
 In the pop-up window select “saves as program”.
 Most importantly, you'll need to generate your own, unique device ID -- the wiki page describes how to do this.
 After you've customized your firmware, click compile to build and download the firmware (the .bin file).

 You'll now need to upload the file to your Semtech NorAm mote.
 First, connect the USB1 port to a power source -- this port is only used for power.
 Next connect the USB2 port to your computer -- this port is only used for communication.
 The mote will appear as a USB storage device.
 Drag your .bin file to the mote and the firmware will install itself.
 Disconnect the mote from your laptop.
 You're all set.

 ### Send GPS data to Senet
-Now that you have the Semtech NorAm mote and a Senet account, you'll need to register the device with Senet so they know to send its data to your account.
+Now that you have the Semtech NorAm mote with the proper firmware, you'll need to register the device with Senet so they know to send its data to your account.
 After you're logged into your Senet account, click on `REGISTER NEW DEVICE`.
 Next input the hexadecimal device ID (e.g., `00:25:0C:01:00:00:12:34`) and create a nickname for the device (e.g., `Boutargue`).

 ![](assets/Senet_register_device.png)